AikamBoparai/LinkedLists/README.md

 ### 6. ReturnKthToLast
 Return the length - k node in a linked list

-### 7. Sum two linkedlists given that each node represents a digit.
+### 7. Sum Lists
+Add two linkedlists given that each node represents a digit in the number